What is a WheelWally made of?

 What’s an “Off-road kit”?

-The O.R.K. works by connecting your bike’s saddle rail to the side rail of your truck.
+The O.R.K. connects your bike’s saddle rail to the side rail of your truck.
 Overall O.R.K. length can easily be adjusted to fit just about any bike/truck combination.
 Simple design.
 Quality construction.
-For more information, please refer to the Installation Instructions and watch the “Short Video”.
+Please see the homepage images, installation instructions, “Short Video”, and F.A.Q.
+“Is there a bike weight limit?”.

 What’s a “Rear wheel tie down kit”?

-The “Rear wheel tie down kit” (R.W.T.D.K.) is a small, block-shaped, device that is used in combination with your WheelWally.
-It keeps the rear wheel of your bike firmly “planted” to the bed of your truck but it does NOT increase lateral stability.
-For more information, please refer to the installation Instructions and homepage images.
+The “Rear wheel tie down kit” (R.W.T.D.K.) is a small, block-shaped, device that prevents your rear wheel from jumping sideways or “endo-ing” over the WheelWally.
+It keeps your rear wheel “planted” to the truck bed.

 Is there a bike weight limit?